 The Center for Public Information on Population Research at the Population Reference Bureau explains and publicizes the findings of population research and their implications.
-The Center serves the entire field of population sciences by translating research into information that can be used by decisionmakers in the public and private sectors, individuals, and families.
-CPIPR Overview, 2012
+The Center serves the entire field of population sciences by translating research into information that can be used by used by individuals, families, and decisionmakers in the public and private sectors.
+CPIPR Overview, 2016

 Center activities include:

 - Writing, producing, and disseminating web articles and Population Bulletins highlighting recent demographic research findings from other population centers.

 - Hosting webinars and blogs to raise awareness of population issues and research findings in a global public audience.

 - Organizing and hosting symposia on population topics with policy implications, and posting webcasts of symposia on the CPIPR website.

 - Hosting innovative web forums that provide updates and perspectives on recent demographic research relevant to current issues and the opportunity to engage in a lively exchange with leading experts on the topic.